 Incoming MSLIS students are evaluated through their application for funding for their first semester.
 Criteria that are considered include merit, need, and diverse experiences.

 The iSchool offers small scholarships funded by donors to help supplement other funding sources (loans, assistantships, etc.) for MSLIS students.
 Students have the opportunity each semester to submit an application for this type of scholarship support for the following semester.

 - The Graduate College at the University of Illinois maintains a list of external fellowships.

 - Students are encouraged to seek out professional organizations from which they could secure financial support.

-- The American Library Association's national diversity and recruitment effort, the Spectrum Scholarship Program, is designed to address the specific issue of underrepresentation of critically needed ethnic librarians within the profession.
+- The American Library Association's Spectrum Scholarship Program chooses candidates based on their commitment to community building, leadership potential, and planned contributions to making social justice part of everybody's everyday work in LIS.
 In addition to the ALA scholarship, the iSchool awards Spectrum Scholars with tuition waivers to cover the 40 credit hours of required coursework.